 The bottom line: Don’t focus too much on brand

 Knowing the differences among HVAC brands is more important for people who work in the industry than it is for consumers.
 We’re the ones who have to repair these systems, and over time we develop preferences for certain makes, models, and designs.
 We also have to communicate with the manufacturers, so we have opinions about which companies are best to work with.

-At PV, we like Trane because they offer excellent customer support and have a variety of options for every budget.
+At PV Heating & Air, we like Trane because they offer excellent customer support and have a variety of options for every budget.
 They also help us provide really great deals, like 0% interest and cash back year-round.
 Trane’s spine fin coil design is great, too.
 Other HVAC contractors prefer other brands.
 That’s fine.

 But if someone tries to sell you on a brand and they haven’t performed a load calculation, analyzed your ducts, and done the legwork required to determine which system makes sense for your home, well… They’re not being honest with you.